 Annual gross revenue – “raw” income, how much customers actually pay for goods and services, before taking out expenses.

-If an employer makes $500,000 or more in annual gross revenues, they must pay workers at least $9.50 an hour.
-As we’ve seen the large employer minimum wage will increase to $9.65 in 2018.
-Employers who make less than $500,000 in annual gross revenues are required to pay workers at least $7.75 per hour, a rate that will bump up to $7.87 in 2018.
+If an employer makes $500,000 or more in annual gross revenues, they must pay workers at least $9.65 an hour.
+Again, employers who make less than $500,000 in annual gross revenues are required to pay workers at least $7.87 per hour.

 To learn more about large companies in Minnesota, check out this infosheet from the state’s Department of Labor & Industry.